 Students may voluntarily withdraw from a course after the start of the second session of a course through the start of the last two sessions of the course.
-Students wishing to withdraw from course must notify the Academic Advisor by completing an official withdrawal form or withdrawing online and submitting for advisor approval.
+Students wishing to withdraw from course must notify the Academic Advisor so an official withdrawal form can be completed.
 A 'W' grade will be recorded on the transcript as attempted but not earned; GPA is not affected.
 Withdrawal from a course(s) may affect the amount of the financial aid a student is entitled to receive.
 Arrangements must be made with Student Accounts for payment of all remaining charges.
-No withdrawal is permitted in the last two weeks of any AGS course.
+No withdrawal is permitted in the last two weeks of any GPS course.